-I had not even realized that there is a cherry season here in the Hudson Valley but, thanks to a fortuitous Facebook post by a friend, we spent a few hours picking the most gorgeous sweet cherries at Fix Brother's Fruit Farm in Hudson last weekend.
+I hadn't even realized that there is a cherry season here in the Hudson Valley but, thanks to a fortuitous Facebook post by a friend, we spent a few hours picking the most gorgeous sweet cherries at Fix Brother's Fruit Farm in Hudson last weekend.
 It was a glorious morning - clear and sunny with a nice breeze that kept us from getting too hot.
-The cherries hung like jewels from the trees with a beautiful backdrop of bright blue skies as I waddled about, letting my almost-7-months pregnant belly lead the way.
+The cherries hung like jewels from the trees against a backdrop of bright blue skies as I waddled about, letting my almost-7-months pregnant belly lead the way.

-Our small son basically ate his weight in cherries by using his mouth as his bucket - it's highly efficient and probably saved us a few dollars when we went to pay since they did not ask us to plunk him on the scale when it came time to pay...
-By the end of the outing, he looked like he'd committed some sort of grisly murder (luckily, I had some wipes in the car).
-He had a ball!
-The only downside was that we did have to change quite a few more yucky diapers than usual over the next day or so as the fruit made its way through his digestive system.
+Our small son basically ate his weight in cherries by using his mouth as his bucket - it's highly efficient and probably saved us a few dollars since they did not ask us to plunk him on the scale when it came time to pay...
+By the end of the outing, he looked like he'd committed some sort of grisly murder.
+It took a lot of wipes to get rid of the "evidence".

 We were drawn to the fruit leather recipe in Sherri Brooks Vinton's excellent book, Put 'em Up! in part because it was so simple and in part because our son LOVES fruit leathers and we were intrigued by the idea of making our own.